Skip to main content

 Provides a complete financial picture for the patient:

-• Summary Cards — at the top, quick stats for outstanding balance, total charges, total payments, available credit, and total refunds.
+• Summary Cards — at the top, quick stats for outstanding balance, total paid, total payments (count), and average payment.

 • Credits — click Manage Credits to open the credits panel where you can view, add, edit, and delete patient credits.
 Each credit shows the original amount, remaining balance, comment, status (Active, Used, Expired), creation date, expiry date, and who created it.

 • Banked Items — items held in the patient’s account (e.g., from packages).
-Click Add Banked Item to add one manually.
+Click Add Banked Item to add one manually, or click the edit icon on an existing banked item to update it.

 • Payment Methods — stored credit cards on file.
 Click Add Payment Method to store a new card.